-I am a LEGOLAND ambassador.
-I have received complimentary tickets to the parks.
+I have received complimentary tickets to the LEGOLAND parks.
 All thoughts and opinions are my own.
 There are affiliate links in this post.
 Purchasing through my link helps me in a small financial way, thank you.

-Last year I visited the LEGOLAND water park for the first time.
-My kids had been with their grandma but this was my first visit.
+Several years ago I visited the LEGOLAND California water park for the first time.
 I was really impressed with the variety of play areas for a wide range of kids.
-I have a 15-month old, 5 year old and two 13-year olds and each of them enjoyed something different at the water park.
+At the time of publication I have a 15-month old, 5 year old and two 13-year olds.
+Each child enjoyed something different at the water park.

 1. Locker Rentals and Changing Areas

 After you’re done swimming and you need to walk into the theme park again, there are ample changing areas available.
-I like that I don’t have to stand in the toilet stall to change and that there are roomy private areas to change out of my wet suit.
+I like that I don’t have to stand in the toilet stall to change.
+There are roomy private areas to change out of your wet bathing suit.

 I highly recommend renting a locker if you don’t have someone to watch your things.
 Don’t risk leaving your purse on an empty beach chair while you splash; get a locker instead so it’s safe inside.